Who We Are

 Programs/Wellness Meeting

-COAs serve as a conduits for accessing a range of municipal services that may seem out-of-reach to older residents.
-They are the focal point where older adults and their families can access the local and state network of elder services, while providing an integrated array of social, health, recreational and education programs for older men and women.
-COAs offer programs, services and activities that benefit more than 540,000 older people, and their families and caregivers annually.
+COAs serve as conduits for accessing a range of municipal services that may seem out-of-reach to older residents.
+They are the focal point where older adults and their families can access the local and state network of elder services, while providing an integrated array of social, health, recreation, and education programs for older men and women.
+COAs offer programs, services, and activities that benefit older people, and their families and caregivers.

-COAs conduct more than 100 programs from information and referral to benefits, outreach, transportation, and meals and other food programs to health screenings, health insurance information benefits counseling, fitness, recreation, computer access, education and life-long learning, among others.
-In most communities, the COA serves as the only public social service agency and assists all town residents with access to public benefits.
+COAs conduct more than 100 programs from information and referral to benefits, outreach, transportation, and meals and other food programs to health screenings, health insurance counseling, fitness, recreation, computer access, education, and life-long learning, among others.